abdur-rahman54/Docker/iris-model/README.md

 ## Project Overview

-The goal of this project is to create a machine learning model that classifies Iris flowers into one of three species: Setosa, Versicolour, and Virginica.
-The model is trained using the Iris dataset from sklearn and is then packaged into a Docker container for deployment.
+The primary goal of this project is to provide a step-by-step tutorial for creating and deploying a machine learning model that classifies Iris flowers into one of three species: Setosa, Versicolour, and Virginica.
+We utilize the well-known Iris dataset from sklearn for training the model.
+The focus here is not only on building the AI model but also on guiding beginners through the deployment process using Docker.

 ## Dataset